How Much Does It Cost to Build a Small Aircraft Hangar in 2026?

 Foundation and Concrete Slab

 A 4-inch slab on grade for a 60×60 hangar runs $18,000 to $28,000 in most markets.
-If you want a 6-inch slab for heavier aircraft or to handle forklift loads, add 20 to 30 percent.
-Perimeter footings for the steel frame add additional cost.
-Budget $22,000 to $35,000 for foundation work on a mid-size hangar.
+Want a 6-inch slab for heavier aircraft or forklift loads?
+Add 20 to 30 percent.
+Perimeter footings for the steel frame add additional cost on top of that.
+Budget $22,000 to $35,000 for foundation work on a mid-size hangar — and get that number from a local concrete contractor, not a kit manufacturer’s estimate sheet.

 Concrete Apron